SciVisContest2023/sciviscontest2023.github.io/content/data/dataLocation.md

 The **3D-position** of each neuron can be found in `positions/rank_0_positions.txt`.
 These are fixed and do not change.
-This file further contains **labels** explaining which part of the brain the neuron belongs.
+This file further contains **labels** explaining which part of the brain the neuron belongs to.
+*Note: These areas are set manually and are not based on medical accurate regions within the human brain.*

 Ingoing as well as outgoing connections between nodes are sampled at different simulation steps and written in `network/<MPI_RANK_ID>_step_<STEP>_in_network.txt` and `network/<MPI_RANK_ID>_step_<STEP>_out_network.txt` respectively.

 ###### Per Node Information
-The information about individual nodes is saved to `*.csv` files.
+The information about individual nodes is saved to `*.csv` files within `monitors.zip`.
 Their naming convention is as follows: `<MPI_RANK_ID>_<NEURON_ID - 1>.csv`.
 Each **row** within the file contains the per-node information at a sampled **simulation step**.